Project Management Tools

 Capterra, a software solutions company, ran a survey on project management software usage.
 They ranked the following software as the top 5 project management programs based on their popularity amongst professional project managers:

 - Microsoft Project: By far the most popular choice, Microsoft Project is a comprehensive desktop software package that includes multiple features, tools, and templates.
 It is also fully integrated with other Microsoft tools such as Word and Excel, and has online collaboration capabilities.

 - Atlassian JIRA: This is a tracking product used by project managers.
 It has functions such as issue tracking, project tracking, and software development tools such as bug tracking.

 - Podio: This is a cloud-based collaboration service, which means that different people can access a project and collaborate on it via the internet.
 It also offers a number of different business apps that you can add on.

 - Wrike: This project management tool is a good option for teams working on multiple projects.
 It can be used via web, cloud, or mobile app.

 - Basecamp: This is an easy-to-use program that’s popular for projects that are relatively small.
 It places a strong emphasis on document-sharing and collaboration.

 By studying Oxbridge Academy’s Project Management Courses, you will be able to learn basic office data processing skills that will help you enter the increasingly digital field of project management.
-These courses focus specifically on teaching you how to use Microsoft to process data and order documents.
+These courses focus specifically on teaching you how to use Microsoft to process data and manage project documents.